 Only 2 states in the country have custody laws that give the child the final say, and those start at age 14.

-The Children’s Campaign recommends that SB 1920 be postponed since redesigning legal representation of children in dependency court is a very serious matter.
+American Children’s Campaign recommends that SB 1920 be postponed since redesigning legal representation of children in dependency court is a very serious matter.
 It deserves the statewide discussion that should ensue in the months ahead and for the facts to be known about its impact, expense, and administration.

 Members of the Senate Appropriations Subcommittee on Criminal and Civil Justice include: